-Adventure Medical Kits Ultralight/Watertight .5 Medical Kit Review (2026)
+Adventure Medical Kits Ultralight Watertight 05 Review

 Is the Adventure Medical Kits Ultralight/Watertight .5 the right first aid kit for day hikes and trail runs?

-Short answer: Yes โ if you count ounces and your trips last a day or less.
+Short answer: Yes — if you count ounces and your trips last a day or less.
 The Adventure Medical Kits Ultralight/Watertight .5 is a sub-4-ounce waterproof medical kit built for 1-2 people on day hikes, trail runs, and paddle trips, and it is the lightest serious option in our outdoor and personal first aid kits collection.
 If you need multi-day coverage, step up to the Adventure Medical Kits Mountain Series Backpacker; if you hunt with a group, the Adventure Medical Kits Sportsman Series 200 adds field trauma supplies.

 Adventure Medical Kits is the benchmark name in outdoor first aid, and the Ultralight/Watertight series is its weight-obsessed line.
-The .5 is the smallest kit in our first aid kits collection that we still consider trail-worthy, and this review looks at where a sub-4-ounce kit genuinely covers you, where it runs out, and how it fits in the AMK ladder โ from this kit up through the Adventure Medical Kits Mountain Series Hiker and beyond.
+The .5 is the smallest kit in our first aid kits collection that we still consider trail-worthy, and this review looks at where a sub-4-ounce kit genuinely covers you, where it runs out, and how it fits in the AMK ladder — from this kit up through the Adventure Medical Kits Mountain Series Hiker and beyond.
 We also cover when a cheap glovebox kit like the Johnson & Johnson Travel Size First Aid Kit 3-Pack is honestly all you need.

 As an Amazon Associate, WC Safety earns from qualifying purchases.
 Prices and availability are accurate as of the date shown and are subject to change.
 Full affiliate disclosure.